opensearch-project/ml-commons/docs/tutorials/semantic_search/asymmetric_embedding_model.md

 }
 ```

-Replace `your_group_id` and `your_model_zip_content_hash_value` with the actual values from earlier.
+Replace `your_group_id` and `your_model_zip_content_hash_value` with the values from previous steps.
 This will initiate the model registration process, and you’ll receive a task ID in the response.

-To check the status of the registration, run:
+To check the status of the registration, run the following request:

 ```
 GET /_plugins/_ml/tasks/your_task_id
 ```

-Once successful, note the `model_id` returned, as you'll need it for deployment and inference.
+Once successful, note the `model_id` returned; you'll need it for deployment and inference.

 ---

-## Step 5: Deploy the Model
+## Step 5: Deploy the model

-After the model is registered, you can deploy it by running:
+After the model is registered, you can deploy it by running the following request:

 ```
 POST /_plugins/_ml/models/your_model_id/_deploy